 The 17th president of the University of Nevada, Reno

-Brian Sandoval was appointed the 17th president of the University of Nevada, Reno, on Sept.
+Sandoval was appointed president of the University on Sept.
 17, 2020 by the Nevada System of Higher Education’s Board of Regents.
 He is the first person of Hispanic origin as well as the first alumnus to serve as president in University history.

-Term-limited following eight years as one of the most popular governors in Nevada history, Sandoval then became the president of global gaming development for MGM Resorts International, a member of the board of directors for Coeur Mining, and a senior fellow at the University of Southern California’s Annenberg Center on Communication Leadership and Policy.
-In addition, he was a Distinguished Fellow of Law and Leadership at UNLV’s William S. Boyd School of Law.
+Previously, Sandoval was president of global gaming development for MGM Resorts International and served as a senior fellow at the University of Southern California’s Annenberg Center on Communication Leadership and Policy as well as a Distinguished Fellow of Law and Leadership at UNLV’s William S. Boyd School of Law.

-Sandoval is married to Lauralyn McCarthy Sandoval, who is a 1992 graduate of the University’s Donald W. Reynolds School of Journalism.
+Sandoval is married to Lauralyn McCarthy Sandoval, a 1992 graduate of the University’s Donald W. Reynolds School of Journalism.
 She was also an intercollegiate athlete at the University, competing on the women’s tennis team.
-Sandoval has three children: James, Madeline, and Marisa.
+Sandoval has three children: James, Madeline and Marisa.